erick1005/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-gives all permission to others and none to the user and group 9-gives specific permissions to each user
 10-copies permissions of one file to another
+11- adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users